anthonykhong/level_up_lounge/README.md

 ```

-### These preceeding code snippets displays the like functionality, a staple social media feautre which allows users to express their appreciation for a post.
+### These preceeding code snippets displays the like functionality, a staple social media feature which allows users to express their appreciation for a post.
 These blocks of code specifically allows the user to like and remove their like on a specific post!

 ## :chart_with_upwards_trend: Looking Forward